pgpool-II 4.1.22 Documentation | |||

 This parameter can only be set at server start.

-Specifies the list of trusted servers to check the up stream connections.
+Specifies the list of trusted servers to check the upstream connections.
+For example, the list of upstream servers or routers between Pgpool-II and upstream servers.
 Each server in the list is required to respond to ping.
 Specify a comma separated list of servers such as "hostA,hostB,hostC".
 If none of the server are reachable, watchdog will regard it as failure of the Pgpool-II.
 Therefore, it is recommended to specify multiple servers.
 Please note that you should not assign PostgreSQL servers to this parameter.

 This parameter can only be set at server start.